FAA issues new first air certificate for Boeing 737 MAX since 2019

-WASHINGTON/CHICAGO Dec 1 (Reuters) - The Federal Aviation Administration (FAA) on Monday issued its first airworthiness certificate for a Boeing 737 MAX built since March 2019, the agency confirmed.
+WASHINGTON/CHICAGO, Dec 1 (Reuters) - The Federal Aviation Administration (FAA) has issued its first airworthiness certificate for a Boeing 737 MAX built since March 2019, the agency said on Tuesday.

 The FAA on Nov.
 18 lifted a 20-month-old grounding order on the MAX after two fatal crashes in five months killed 346 people.
 The FAA is requiring a series of software changes and new pilot training requirements before planes can return to service.